 Would I recommend that someone who’s already collected the paperbacks also buy the Fullmetal Editions?
 I’m not quite sure.
 You do get a better and updated translation in these new releases, good quality printing, and some new content, like new cover art, color inserts, and behind-the-scenes character sketches.
 Plus, there’s always the fact that they are hardcover, which is nice.

 With that said, if you have the entire series already, I’m not sure there’s enough that’s different about the Fullmetal Editions that warrant picking them up.
 There are Fullmetal Alchemist art books I’d recommend over the Fullmetal Editions if you are looking for full-color illustrations and extra material.

-There wasn’t much added in terms of content; However, the new translation and updated lettering is great.
-If you are wanting to re-read the series, I recommend you do so in this new format with the updates and changes they’ve made.
+There wasn’t much added in terms of content; However, the new translation and updated lettering are great.
+If you want to re-read the series, I recommend you do so in this new format with the updates and changes they’ve made.

 If you are completely new to Fullmetal Alchemist and have yet to read it, I highly recommend going with the Fullmetal Editions over the individual volumes, box set, or 3-in-1s.
 They are sturdier, and while have some issues, like the binding, feature a smoother and better reading experience thanks to the updated translation and new lettering.